Block Cipher Vs Stream Cipher – the Difference Explained

 Reversibility

-It is obvious that if the ciphering takes more time to encrypt, the decryption time will also be more.
+Obviously, if the ciphering takes more time to encrypt, the decryption time will also be more.
 Stream-based encryption can be easily reversed by XORing their outputs.
-But, in the case of block cipher, the bits encrypted are more.
+But, in the case of block cipher, more bits are encrypted.
 Hence, the reversibility, in this case, is slow.

 Resources

-This is where the stream ciphers outshine from block ciphers.
+This is where the stream ciphers outshine the block ciphers.
 As block ciphers require complex calculations as compared to stream ciphers, they require relatively more resources.

 Redundancy

 Redundancy is one of the critical factors.
-If the block cipher does not find exact octaves in the input plaintext, it adds padding bits to complete the block.
+If the block cipher does not find exact octaves in the input plaintext, padding bits are added to complete the block.
 Though it is necessary to produce the ciphertext, it also increases the redundancy of plain text.

 However, stream ciphers do not have any redundancies as it encrypts bit by bit.